David Klink - Partner

 Inspiration.
 David aspires to help his clients navigate through complex business transactions.
 What really inspires him is helping others provide for their families and pursue their dreams.
 David’s confident, amiable demeanor, straightforward and dependable communication style, and legal expertise enable him to achieve efficient results and prevent quagmires.

 Background.
-David grew up in Stillwater and currently lives in Blaine with his wife, kids, and dog.
+David grew up in Stillwater and currently lives in Shoreview with his wife, kids, and dog.
 He received his undergraduate degree from St. John’s University and his law degree from the University of Minnesota.
 He is a former world champion ultimate frisbee athlete, and he can still occasionally be found competing on the field or organizing competitions for the next generation.
 He has served on several nonprofit boards for the sport of ultimate, including for the national governing body, USA Ultimate, and locally for Minnesota Ultimate and the Twin Cities Ultimate League.